Rodents & Pests

 Rats and mice are attracted by trash piles, open garbage cans, pet food and pet manure (poop).
 Quick fixes like traps and poison may help, but long-term changes throughout your neighborhood are best:

-For specific tips on getting rid of unwanted rodents, see these resources or give us a call.
+For specific tips on getting rid of unwanted rodents, see these resources:

 The deer mouse is the main carrier of hantavirus in the western United States.
 Deer mice are most common in rural settings but live in all parts of Washington.
 A person may be exposed to hantavirus by breathing contaminated dust after disturbing or cleaning rodent droppings or nests, or by living or working in rodent-infested settings.